Tilt Table Test

 - It is important to stay as still as possible when vertical.
 Try not to tighten the muscles of your legs or buttocks while upright.

-- After 10 minutes, the table will be returned to the horizontal position, and your physician will continue to monitor both heart rate and blood pressure for an additional 15-20 minutes.
+- Upon completion of the upright portion of the test, the table will be returned to the horizontal position, and your physician will continue to monitor both heart rate and blood pressure for an additional 15-20 minutes.

 Quantitative Sudomotor Autonomic Reflex Testing (QSART)

-This test measures the response of the small nerve fibers innervating the sweat glands which are controlled by the autonomic nervous system.
-This test can be used to assess disorders of the autonomic nervous system and peripheral neuropathies.
+This test measures the response of the small nerve fibers innervating the sweat glands.
+QSART can be used to assess disorders of the autonomic nervous system and peripheral neuropathies.
 There is a reservoir of the neurotransmitter acetylcholine which is released onto the skin with mild electrical stimulation.
 The QSART then measures the amount of sweat present.
-2

-If there is a loss of sympathetic neurons with the POTS, sweat will not be detected during this test.
+If there is a loss of sympathetic neurons, sweat will not be detected during this test.
 This might indicate sympathetic cholinergic failure from loss of sympathetic nerves.
 It is possible for someone who doesn't sweat in hot and humid environments to sweat during the stimulation of the QSART test.

 - The electrodes will be placed on three spots on the lower leg and one near the wrist.
 Shoes and socks will be removed.
 The skin will be wiped with acetone and then alcohol before the electrodes can be attached.